wvlet/airframe/docs/airframe-rpc.md

 It will generate `target/openapi.yaml` file.

 ### RPC Logging

-(This feature is not yet available for gRPC backend)

 Airframe RPC stores HTTP access logs to `log/http-access.json` by default.
 This json logs contains HTTP request related parameters and RPC-specific fields described below: